 Program overview

 Prepare to work towards social justice in our communities with the two-year Community and Justice Services Ontario College Diploma program.
 This program emphasizes alternatives to policing and prisons, equipping students with the skills to address critical issues such as criminalization, poverty, affordable housing scarcity, food insecurity, and immigration.
 Through a blend of theory and practical experiences, students learn to engage with individuals and communities in a manner that respects their inherent dignity and humanity.
-The program also fosters an understanding of the historical, political, and economic forces that contribute to social justice issues.
+The program also fosters an understanding of the historical, political, and economic forces that contribute to social justice issues, ensuring that graduates are well-prepared to advocate for change.

 Program structure

-The Community and Justice Services program is structured over a duration of two years.
-It includes a variety of learning experiences designed to prepare students for real-world challenges in the community and justice sectors.
-Key features of the program structure include:
+The Community and Justice Services program is structured over a duration of two years, providing a comprehensive education that combines theoretical knowledge with practical application.
+Key features of the program include:

-• Field Placement: A mandatory, in-person, unpaid placement in the community and justice field, allowing students to apply their skills and knowledge in a practical setting.
+• Field Placement: A mandatory, in-person, unpaid placement in the community and justice field, allowing students to apply their skills in real-world settings.

 • Professional Development: Opportunities for professional growth are integrated throughout the program.